FurryGuides

 Spot Cleaning: Stains & Accidents

 Did you kneel in something sticky?
 Or did someone spill code red on your white paws?
+Keep Folex in your repair kit so you can treat stains before they set.

 The Magic Eraser: Folex